Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

+Almost identical to `ToggleButton` in function, `Switch` should be preferred for applications where the boolean-indicating widget does not need a label, as `Switch` does not provide `set_child`.

 ---

 ## Adjustment

-From widgets conveying a boolean state, we'll move to widgets conveying a discrete number.
+From widgets conveying a boolean state, we will now move on to widgets conveying a discrete number.
 These let the user choose a value from a **range**, which, in mousetrap, is represented by a signal emitter called \a{Adjustment}.

 In general, a range has a **lower and upper value**.
 For example, the range `[0, 2]` has the `lower` of `0` and `upper` of `2`.
 A second property is the **step increment**, which is the minimum difference between two adjacent values in the range.
 For example, if our range is still `[0, 2]` and the step increment is `0.5`, then that includes the numbers `{0, 0.5, 1, 1.5, 2}`.
 If the step increment is `0.01`, `[0,2]` includes the numbers  `{0, 0.01, 0.02, ..., 1.98, 2.00}`.

 Turning to the actual `Adjustment` class, it has four properties

-+ `lower`: Lower bound of the range
++ `lower`: lower bound of the range
-+ `upper`: Upper bound of the range
++ `upper`: upper bound of the range
 + `increment`: step increment
-+ `value`: Current value, in `[lower, upper]`
++ `value`: current value, in `[lower, upper]`

 For example, expressing the previous range of `[0, 2]` with step increment `0.5`, we create an `Adjustment` like so: